Understanding the Effects of Permanent Faults in GPU's Parallelism Management and Control Units: Proposed methodology

 \subsection{Applications Evaluation}

-Once the permanent fault effect has been characterized as a software error model and the procedures to corrupt thread(s)/warps(s) in a real GPU have been implemented, we can effectively evaluate the impact of permanent faults on real workloads.
+Once the permanent fault effect has been characterized as software error models and the procedures to corrupt thread(s)/warps(s) in a real GPU have been implemented, we can effectively evaluate the impact of permanent faults on real workloads by using the \textit{\toolname{}} framework implementing the HIPT technique.
 This methodology reduces the simulation times by several orders of magnitude compared to the classical logic simulation approach.
 For example, an entire fault injection campaign for all the error models using our methodology for the GEMM code can be performed in less than 24h, while using only low-level fault injections, the same campaign would take 60,000 hours (i.e., more than 6 \textit{years}).

 We select 15 realistic workloads (listed in Table~\ref{tab:apptable}) to evaluate the error models implemented on \toolname{}.
 To demonstrate how the methodology can be applied to any application, we select workloads from various domains, including Deep Learning, Linear algebra, N-body simulation, and Graphs.
-The selected codes are instrumented and executed inside \toolname{} and the permanent fault outcome is characterized as masked, SDC, or DUE..
+The selected codes are instrumented and executed inside \toolname{} and the permanent fault outcome is characterized as masked, SDC, or DUE.